eastmaels/steemblog.github.io/_posts/account/deanliu/2017-11-12_meme-bitcoin-and-bitcoin-cash-homer-s-reactions.md

 - - -

-This page is synchronized from the post: [MEME - Bitcoin and Bitcoin Cash - Homer's Reactions](https://steemit.com/@deanliu/meme-bitcoin-and-bitcoin-cash-homer-s-reactions)
+This page is synchronized from the post: ['MEME - Bitcoin and Bitcoin Cash - Homer''s Reactions'](https://steemit.com/@deanliu/meme-bitcoin-and-bitcoin-cash-homer-s-reactions)